 REVIEW: This OP will be reviewed in October of even-numbered years by the Vice Provost for Faculty Success with substantive revisions forwarded to the Provost and Senior Vice President (PSVP).

 a.
 The university operates under a philosophy that emphasizes the importance of ensuring the rights of its faculty.
 Both personnel and operating policies are formulated in order to assist administrators and faculty in working harmoniously toward the collective goals and objectives set forth by the Board of Regents.
 When a situation arises that results in a grievance by an individual faculty member, efforts will be made to determine the facts surrounding that grievance and to respond appropriately and justly.

 b.
 The purpose of these procedures is to address grievances of faculty members related to the actions or decisions of administrators and to provide a mechanism for resolving them.
 Grievances of faculty relating to admission to tenure, grounds for termination, termination procedure, and notice of non-reappointment or termination are not to be covered by the procedures noted below.
 If the grievance is related in any way to tenure decisions, the faculty member should refer to OP 32.02, Faculty Non-Reappointment, Dismissal, and Tenure Revocation.
-Complaints relating to legal issues covered by Title IX or by the Texas Whistleblower Act should be made to the appropriate EEO (Equal Employment Opportunity), government, or law enforcement officials rather than being handled through the procedure described below.
+Complaints relating to legal issues covered by Title IX or by the Texas Whistleblower Act should be made to the appropriate EO (Equal Opportunity), government, or law enforcement officials rather than being handled through the procedure described below.

 c.
 Whenever possible, problems should be solved at the administrative level at which they arise.
 However, each member of the Texas Tech University faculty shall have the right to a hearing and an appeal for redress of grievance through established channels.
 Access to these channels is restricted to university employees or those who were employees when the action or inaction leading to the grievance occurred.